Aeroelastic instability of cantilevered flexible plates in uniform flow: Physical model

+This Fredholm equation of the first kind has been solved in \cite{Eloy2007} to address the flutter instability of the plate.
+But, since an integration by parts was performed to obtain (\ref {eq:inversepbP}), the pressure jump is implicitly assumed to be non-singular at leading and trailing edges.
+At the trailing-edge, this assumption is correct because the singularity vanishes thanks to the Kutta condition.
+However, one expects an inverse square-root pressure singularity at the leading-edge.
+As we shall see in \S4, the instability characteristics are not greatly modified by the treatment of this leading edge singularity.
+It is probably due to the fact that it corresponds to the clamped end of the plate where pressure forces do no work.
+The model derived from \cite{Eloy2007} will be called \emph{model without singularity} in the rest of the paper.

+To assess the validity of this model and to allow comparisons with the two-dimensional model of \cite{Kornecki76}, another approach has been used in the present paper.
+It is valid in the limit of large aspect ratio and it will be referred to as the \emph{asymptotic model}.
+In this model, the two leading order terms have been retained in (\ref{eq:K}) leading to the following kernel

+Note that we have shown in \cite{Eloy2007} that this is the mathematically correct expansion for $H \gg |X|$.
+The problem being linear by construction, the stability of this fluid-structure coupling can be now addressed assuming a Galerkin decomposition for the deflection

-To address the stability of this fluid-structure coupling, the full linearity of this problem is used and Galerkin decomposition can be assumed for the deflection: $z(x,t)=\sum_{n} z_{n}(x)\exp (\mathrm{i}\omega t)$.
-For a given Galerkin mode, one has then to invert Eq. (\ref{eq:inversepb}) and inject the solution in Eq.~(\ref{eq:Bernoulli}) to find the corresponding pressure jump $\langle [p_{n}] \rangle \exp (\mathrm{i}\omega t)$.
+where the $z_{n}$ are the orthogonal eigenmodes of a beam \textit{in vacuo} thus satisfying the proper boundary conditions.
+For a given Galerkin mode, one has then to invert (\ref{eq:inversepb}) with $K$ given by (\ref{eq:K2}) and insert the solution in (\ref{eq:Bernoulli}) to find the corresponding pressure jump $\langle p_{n} \rangle \exp (\mathrm{i}\omega t)$.
+This procedure allows the leading edge singularity to be taken into account properly.
 The partial differential equation (\ref{eq:Euler}) is then reduced to an eigenvalue problem for the complex frequency $\omega$ whose eigenmodes correspond to the instability modes.
-For small flow velocity, all modes are stable (i.e. their complex frequencies $\omega$ have a positive imaginary part).
+For small flow velocities, all modes are stable (i.e. their complex frequencies $\omega$ have a positive imaginary part).
 When $U$ is larger than a critical flow velocity $U_{c}$, one of the instability modes eventually becomes unstable.

 Using $L$ and $L/U$ as characteristic length and time, the system parameters are reduced to three dimensionless numbers: the reduced velocity $U^*$, the mass ratio $M^*$ and the aspect ratio $H^*$ given by